bifurcationkit/BifurcationKitDocs.jl/docs/src/tutorials/ode/tutorialsODE-PD.md

 ## Branch of periodic orbits with finite differences

 We use finite differences to discretize the problem for finding periodic orbits.
-We appeal to automatic branch switching as follows
+We appeal to automatic branch switching from the Hopf point as follows

 ```@example TUTLURE
 # continuation parameters